(Added at v2.1)

 When the app starts, it displays the coordinate system at the top of the Output Coordinate System Name list.
 For the default coordinate system of the web scene, the coordinates, elevation, and camera altitude values will change automatically when you move the pointer on the scene.

-Click to enable clicking the scene to get coordinates and elevation.
+Click the coordinate system button to enable clicking the scene to get coordinates and elevation.
 In this way, you can add a point to the scene, highlight all the values, and make a copy of them.

 Click the arrow on the widget to display a list of spatial references specified in the configuration.
 When you choose one from the list, it becomes active.